Russel88/MicEco/README.md

 diversity (also called betaNTI and betaMNTD).
 This is a combination of ses.mntd (Standardized effect size of MNTD in single communities) and comdistnt (MNTD between two communities) from the picante package.

+#### ses.comdist2

+As `ses.comdist`, but null models are created with permatfull/permatswap from the vegan package

+#### ses.comdistnt2

+As `ses.comdistnt`, but null models are created with permatfull/permatswap from the vegan package